lordryns/confy/README.md

 > [!WARNING]
 >
-> This tool isn't on the AUR yet and this part of the documentation is just filler
+> confy isn't on the AUR yet and this part of the documentation is just filler

 For Arch use AUR: